-After showing the number of jobs available, the high salaries, and the whole career in from of a future finance professional, we consider Finance a great career path.
+After showing the number of jobs available, the high salaries, and the career as a future finance professional, we consider Finance a great career path.

 However, this is a highly stressful field with extremely long working hours, and this is because one is constantly exposed to demanding clients and tight deadlines.
 This is also an area heavily influenced by external macroeconomic factors and the state of the economy.

-Additionally, to maintain an edge in this field, employees have to keep learning, which is highly taxing and expensive continuously.
+Additionally, to maintain an edge in this field, employees must keep learning, which is highly taxing and continuously expensive.